nerthus-margonem/nerthusaddon/README.md

 ##### How to update addon to the newest version?
   - Addon should automatically update to the newest version available

-##### How to test changes in game?
+##### How to set up a local environment for development?
-  - Change urls in [webpack.config.mjs](webpack.config.mjs) and [nerthus-addon.user.js](nerthus-addon.user.js) to point to your localhost
+  - Make sure you have the latest LTS NodeJS installed
+  - Clone the repository: `git clone https://github.com/nerthus-margonem/nerthusaddon.git`
+  - Go inside the created directory: `cd nerthusaddon`
-  - Install the local version using new [nerthus-addon.user.js](nerthus-addon.user.js)
+  - Install the dependencies: `npm install`
+  - Run setup: `npm run dev-setup`
-  - Build your version with changes using `npm run build`
+  - Start development server: `npm run dev-start`
-  - Test changes
+  - Install userscript by navigating the browser to http://localhost:8080/dist/nerthus-addon.user.js and clicking install

+Next time you want to start the server and live reload, you only need to type `npm run dev-start` and you will be all set.

 ##### How to run tests?
   - Make sure you have installed dependencies (run `npm i`)